nais/handbook/docs/technical/tenant-setup/addons/wonderwall.md

     ```
     login-config-<application-name>
     ```
-- Must contain the following keys:
+- Must contain all the following keys:
     - `WONDERWALL_OPENID_CLIENT_ID` (e.g. `my-client-id`)

+- Must contain at least one of the following:
     - `WONDERWALL_OPENID_CLIENT_JWK` (this is a private key in JWK format, e.g. `{"kty":"RSA","e":"AQAB","kid":"my-key-id",...}`)
+    - `WONDERWALL_OPENID_CLIENT_SECRET`

 The secret should also contain an annotation that automatically reloads the pod when the data changes: